This post was originally published on November 9, 2022 and last updated on September 11, 2023.

 To maintain the best possible user experience, video media owners typically prefer to show the fewest ads possible while still meeting their monetization goals.
 OpenRTB 2.6 introduced new fields that give media owners more control over their ad pod construction.

 They can specify their desired number of creatives and duration, and set dynamic price floors based on CPM per second with the new mincpmpersec field.
 This is a good starting point in specifying a floor price that scales linearly with the duration of buyer creatives.

-However, to make the trade-offs between creative duration and monetisation, media owners need to be able to express non-linear pricing constraints.
-For instance, some may prefer to show one 15-second ad at a $20 CPM rather than two 10-second ads each at a $10 CPM to meet their monetisation goals while showing the viewer a shorter ad break.
+However, to make the trade-offs between creative duration and monetization, media owners need to be able to express non-linear pricing constraints.
+For instance, some may prefer to show one 15-second ad at a $20 CPM rather than two 10-second ads each at a $10 CPM to meet their monetization goals while showing the viewer a shorter ad break.